Steinberg-Dietrich Hall

 Philadelphia, PA 19104

-Karin S. Thorburn is an Adjunct Full Professor of Finance at the Wharton School at the University of Pennsylvania.
+Karin S. Thorburn is an Adjunct Full Professor of Finance at the Wharton School of the University of Pennsylvania.
 She is also the Research Chair Professor of Finance at NHH Norwegian School of Economics.
 Prior to joining NHH in 2009, she was a faculty member at the Tuck School of Business at Dartmouth College for 11 years.

-Thorburn’s research focuses on takeovers, bankruptcy, IPOs, corporate governance, and corporate social responsibility.
+Thorburn’s research focuses on takeovers, bankruptcy, IPOs, corporate governance, corporate debt, and corporate social responsibility.
 She regularly publishes in the top academic journals, including the Journal of Finance, Journal of Financial Economics, Management Science, and Journal of Financial and Quantitative Analysis.

 Thorburn holds a Ph.D. in financial economics from the Stockholm School of Economics.